NASA-IMPACT/veda-auth/README.md

 2. CDK deploy change and note `veda-auth-stack-<STAGE>.userpoolid` in output.
 It will include the deployment region and a UUID, for example `us-west-2:11111111-1111-1111-1111-111111111111`
 3. Add a new statement to the role's trust policy in the AWS IAM console.
 Navigate to the desired role, choose `Trust Relationship` and select `edit`--be careful to preserve the existing trust statements when appending a new statement for this identity pool.

+## Using an OIDC provider
+To additionally deploy an OIDC provider (or use an existing one in the same account), set `OIDC_PROVIDER_URL` and `OIDC_THUMBPRINT` in environment configuration.
+For a github OIDC provider, the url is `token.actions.githubusercontent.com` and the thumbprint is `6938fd4d98bab03faadb97b34396831e3780aea1`.

 ### Example trust policy with appended statement for identity pool
 In this example, the second object conditionally allows authenticated users from this identity pool to assume the role with a web identity.
 Two conditions should be applied: `StringEquals` to restrict the statement to this identity pool and `ForAnyValue:StringLike` to restrict to authenticated users.